fboender/mcplayeredit/README.txt

 - Showing the random seed for your world.
 - Controlling the weather (turn on/off rain/snow/thunder for a specified time).
 - Lose-me function: randomly transport player N meters from current location.
-- Commandline history
+- Commandline history.
-- Commandline tab-completion (only on GNU/Linux, WinXP for now)
+- Commandline tab-completion (only on GNU/Linux, WinXP for now).

 MCPlayerEdit normally operates in safe-mode, during which it is not possible to add items to the inventory which cannot be obtained in the game.
 To turn